webb-e/Siberia_fire_mortality/README.md

-# Siberia_fire_mortality
+# Siberia fire mortality
-Code for the analysis published in 'Carbon loss and tree mortality following fire in Siberian larch forests'
+This is the companion code to 'Carbon loss and tree mortality following fire in Siberian larch forests'

+It consists of